General FAQ

 A computer (MAC or PC) is highly recommended to fully experience a virtual workshop and receive all its benefits.
 Joining on an iPad or similar device will limit the students' capabilities to use the software we will be teaching, however, they will still be able to join.
 For certain workshops, a computer is required so we recommend reading the description for a class prior to registering.

 It is not a requirement to be on video.
 However, we encourage all students to be on video.
 Aside from teaching technology skills, we want to provide a way for students to stay connected to each other and the TKU community.
 If you don't have a webcam for your computer, you can get one for $20 (ie: a Logitech webcam) if you're interested.
 Alternatively, students may join the Zoom meeting using a phone or tablet with their video enabled, and participate in the workshop activities from a computer.
-How do I know if a virtual workshop is appropriate for my student?

 Students should have basic typing knowledge and be able to navigate their way around a computer (ie: understand how to open up a new browser, type in a URL, point and click, use a mouse, etc).